Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Iron Supplement (2026)

-Iron supplementation is necessary for millions of people, but traditional iron supplements (ferrous sulfate, ferrous fumarate) are notorious for causing constipation, nausea, and stomach pain.
-Iron bisglycinate (chelated iron) has emerged as the preferred form because it is better absorbed and causes significantly fewer GI side effects.
+If you have ever quit an iron supplement because it wrecked your stomach, you are not alone - the traditional forms (ferrous sulfate, ferrous fumarate) are notorious for constipation, nausea, and cramping.
+The good news is there is a gentler option.
+Iron bisglycinate (chelated iron) is better absorbed and causes significantly fewer of those gut side effects, which makes it the form most people should start with.
 We scored the top iron products across all forms with special attention to tolerability, dose accuracy, and whether the product includes absorption-enhancing co-factors like vitamin C.

 Our Top Picks